boldbi/bold-bi-docs/docs/managing-resources/user-profile.md

 ![Inherit from global settings](/static/assets/managing-resources/images/inherit-notification.png)

 ### Disabled user notification preference
-If the `Disable User Preference` is enabled in site notification settings, then the user cannot modify the user notification preference settings.
+If the `Disable User Preference` is enabled in site notification settings, the user cannot modify the user notification preference settings.

 ![Disabled in site notification](/static/assets/managing-resources/images/notification-disabled-in-site.png)

 ## Change Password
-Password to log in to the Bold BI can be changed in the Bold BI, change password page.
+The password to log in to Bold BI can be changed on the Bold BI change password page.

 ![Change Password In Profile](/static/assets/managing-resources/images/change-password-button.png)

-Click `Change Password`, it will be redirected to the IDP profile page where you can change your password.
+Clicking on `Change Password` will redirect you to the IDP profile page where you can change your password.

 ![Change Password](/static/assets/managing-resources/images/edit-user-profile-password.png)

-> **NOTE:**  Administrator privileged users can change the password from UMS Site.
+> **NOTE:**  Administrator privileged users can change the password from the UMS Site.
 For more details, please visit [here](/managing-resources/manage-users/#change-password)

 ## Forgot Password
-If you forgot the password, you can reset the password by following the below steps.
+If you forgot your password, you can reset it by following the steps below:

-1. Click Cannot access your account option on the login page.
+1. Click on the cannot access your account option on the login page.

    ![Cannot access your account](/static/assets/managing-resources/images/recover-account-option.png#width=60%)

-2. Enter your email to get the reset password link.
-After enter your email, click `Send recovery link`.
+2. Enter your email to receive the reset password link.
+After entering your email, click on `Send recovery link`.

    ![Email Form](/static/assets/managing-resources/images/recover-option.png#width=60%)

-3. After the confirmation page, you will receive an email to reset the password.
+3. After the confirmation page, you will receive an email to reset your password.

    ![Email Link](/static/assets/managing-resources/images/reset-password-mail.png#width=60%)

-4. You can reset the password by clicking the link in the mail you received.
+4. You can reset your password by clicking on the link in the email you received.

    ![Reset Password](/static/assets/managing-resources/images/reset-password-page.png#width=60%)

-   > **NOTE:**  Forgot password option restricted for third party user directories.
+   > **NOTE:**  The forgot password option is restricted for third-party user directories.

 ## My Permissions
-Users can view their access permission list for each resources like Dashboards, Data Sources, Widgets and Schedules in the Bold BI.
+Users can view their access permission list for each resource such as Dashboards, Data Sources, Widgets, and Schedules in Bold BI.

 ![My Permissions](/static/assets/managing-resources/images/my-permission.png)

 ## Connected Accounts
-You can manage the external OAuth accounts that you have granted access for in Bold BI.
-Please find more details on the [Connected accounts](/working-with-data-source/working-with-connected-accounts/).
+You can manage the external OAuth accounts that you have granted access to in Bold BI.
+Please find more details on the [Connected accounts](/working-with-data-sources/working-with-connected-accounts/) page.

 ## Connected sites

-Add, edit, delete, and view the list of external sites on the connected sites page.
+You can add, edit, delete, and view the list of external sites on the connected sites page.

 ![Connected sites](/static/assets/managing-resources/images/connected-sites.png)